You've found us! The Great Northwest Glass Quest in Stanwood and Camano Island, WA

-Now in it's fourth year, the Great Northwest Glass Quest joins an elite community of glass art treasure hunts, pioneered by Lincoln City, Oregon’s “Finders Keepers” and Jekyll Island’s “Island Treasures”.
+Now in it's sixth year, the Great Northwest Glass Quest joins an elite community of glass art treasure hunts pioneered by Lincoln City, Oregon’s “Finders Keepers” and Jekyll Island’s “Island Treasures”.

-"Clueballs" will be hidden at a variety of host businesses and in community sites around the Stanwood-Camano area.
+Plastic "Clueballs" are hidden at a variety of host businesses and in community sites around the Stanwood-Camano area.
 Find a "Clueball" and return it to the location identified inside for an authentic limited edition Glass Treasure.

-The Official Event Guidebook identifying where the "Clueballs" are hidden will be available at both the Stanwood and Camano chamber offices and at both A Guilded Gallery & Snow Goose Bookstore in Stanwood and Camano Island Coffee Roasters starting February 14th.
-You can also find them at the Windermere Realtor offices at Terry's Corner.
+The Official Event Guidebook identifying where the "Clueballs" might be hidden will be available in Stanwood at A Guilded Gallery, the Snow Goose Bookstore and Windermere Real Estate, and on Camano Island at the Camano Chamber office, Camano Coffee Roasters, and the Windermere Real Estate offices starting February 10th.
+During the Quest, you can also pick up a Guidebook at any of the Host Business locations.
 With booklet in hand you will be ready to start your Quest!

 With thanks to our parent organization Design Stanwood (www.designstanwood.com), and for the generous support of the Snohomish County Tourism Promotion Assistance Program and the Island County Hotel-Motel Tourism Program.

 10 comments | Read all | Post comment